The effects of poor drainage on lawn

 Ag-drain - If you plan on using this sort of drainage system, do some google research first so that you understand how to install it properly.
 Ag drain should only be used as a last resort and can be used to drain water away from your lawn to another (lower) part of your garden.
 It can be used to divert water to the road as well but should never be connected to your rooftop downpipes or your general household stormwater pipes.
 If your ag drain pipes are connected to your general household stormwater system, every time it rains water can flood back into the agricultural pipe and flood the trench that is meant to be collecting water!

 Solving drainage issues can be difficult and solutions can be very tailored and unique to your circumstances.
-If you need any further help with drainage, give us a call on 8298 0555 or send me an email to stefan@paulmunnsinstantlawn.com.au
+If you need any further help with drainage, give us a call on 8298 0555 or send us an email to info@paulmunnsinstantlawn.com.au